 The first technical issue, aside from improving on the materials used for the cylinder which is secondary to reproduction on earlier machines, was how to put larger AND smaller sound waves onto a disc.
 There were compromises where the recording equipment had to be redesigned to accommodate the instruments, and instrumentation had to be altered to accommodate the recording equipment.
 Increasing the size of the wooden or stiff fabric recording horn was an easy solution, and horns typically grew to a size of three to six feet in diameter.
 Since sound waves for the upper octaves are relatively short, but those in the lower parts of the spectrum tend to be longer than three feet, the size of the horn made a difference as to how effectively low frequencies could be captured.
 If the wave was longer than the diameter of the horn, some level of wave alteration occurred so that only partials of notes from bassoons or tubas were captured, as opposed to their fundamental frequencies, giving them a thin or hollow sound.
 As for the reception of high frequencies, the recording diaphragm connected to the engraving stylus had to transmit those as well as all the low frequency information, so the grade and thickness of the metal or glass used for the diaphragm often dictated the quality of these frequencies.
 This was sometimes a difficult prospect if the horn was poorly designed to favor only the lower frequencies.

 The shape of the horn also made a difference.
 As with brass instruments, such as the flugelhorn and trumpet which are similar in size but different in tone, the differences in the bore of the cone can favor certain frequencies while canceling out others.
 This creates spikes at certain frequency levels, something that can clearly be ascertained on the earliest acoustic recordings up through the early 1910s.
 Also the shape of the bell at the end of cone, as well as the conical characteristics of the bend at the back of it could effect what sounds were captured and which frequencies rolled off.
 The total length of the recording horn as well as the placement of the instruments also determined variances in volume between recordings.
 For example, many Columbia recordings are noticeably more subdued than Victor titles with similar instrumentation, indicating different recording practices between the two companies.
-In early cylinder recordings, which required instrumentalists or vocalists to perform multiple takes in front of an array of acoustic recording horns, marked differences in volume and instrumental balance can be noted between individual cylinders, based on the location of the recording horn in relation to another cylinder's horn.
+In early cylinder recordings, which required instrumentalists or vocalists to perform multiple takes in front of an array of acoustic recording horns, marked differences in volume and instrumental balance can be noted between individual cylinders of the same take, based on the location of the recording horn in relation to another cylinder's horn.
 The advent of mass production ushered in by the disc recording processes helped to negate these differences.

-One variable that needs to be factored in
+One literal variable that needs to be factored in is that of speed.